14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 The highlight of my Tokyo trip was the Ghibli Museum, and I’m not an anime fan or anything.
 The Ghibli Museum is a must for die-hard anime fans and the curious alike, a dive into the enchanting world of Studio Ghibli.
 It's like stepping into a Miyazaki film—whimsical, unexpected, and utterly captivating.

 Imagine every nook and cranny, from the stained-glass windows to the cute ticket, snipped from a real piece of Ghibli film history.
-I had to laugh at the human-size Totoro inside the ticket counter.
+I had to laugh at the human-sized Totoro inside the ticket counter.
 I can’t lie, he looks a little creepy standing there with a straight face while everyone else is smiling ear to ear.

-You’ll notice that the building and museum grounds themselves are colorful and cutesy, so you’ll be in anime mood the moment you approach from the outside.
+You’ll notice that the building and museum grounds themselves are colorful and cutesy, so you’ll be in an anime mood the moment you approach from the outside.
 Once inside, it's a feast for the senses, with exhibits that bring to life the studio's iconic films.

 The museum itself might not be sprawling, but the 3 floors and rooftop (with Laputa waiting for you up there) are packed with Ghibli awesomeness, and it’s interesting to see how Ghibli films are made.
-Sure, there might not be English translations, but who needs words when you're being spoken to in the universal language of wonder?
-Don’t miss the chance to see the museum-exclusive short film!

 No photos are allowed inside.